 "It is a ridiculously fast-changing landscape here.
 One day I can be on a sub-tropical beach in Northland and the next I'm at the Southern Alps.
 Keep going and I'm soon on Stewart Island, with all the unique diversity."

-Oliver, 50, studied archaeology at the University of Glasgow.
+liver, 50, studied archaeology at the University of Glasgow.

 His UK television debut came in 2002 with BBC Two's Two Men in a Trench, which featured Oliver and close friend Tony Pollard, recreating battles on historic British battlefields using state of the art techniques.